ignius299792458/strictly_rust/2. Intermediate Concepts/4_Modules_and_Visibiliy.md

 2. **Control your public API**: Only make items public that users need
 3. **Prefer composition over inheritance**: Use modules to compose functionality
 4. **Use descriptive names**: Module names should clearly indicate their purpose
-5. **Maintain a clean hierarchy**: Don't make modules too deeply nested

-Would you like me to elaborate on any specific aspect of modules and visibility in Rust?